kailash-manasarovar/statement/docs/timeline/2023/october.md

 [![You made me love you](../../content/tweets/november-2023/you-made-me-love-you.png)](https://x.com/1FRGVN/status/1719532076725072313)

 - I suppose Laurent could be Domingo's uncle; a man able to hire, fire, award pensions, and target women and students at the conservatory.
-- The uncle, maybe, related to [Domingo's aunt whose hair fell out and went yellow when she left him](../early-years/2014.md#poisoned-aunts).
+- The very same uncle, maybe, related to [Domingo's aunt whose hair fell out and went yellow when she left him](../early-years/2014.md#poisoned-aunts).
 - I guess he could be Hazel Smith's partner in crime too; the elusive Paco Sendra.
+- He also looked a bit like the [man Patricia Penny was with at Christmas 2021](../2021/december.md#christmas).
+- Are these three men one and the same?

 ## Tweets